Preview: Keep this simple potty training accident kit with you to keep you toddler clean and ready to keep going!

 What you need in your diaper bag while potty training: (aka the “accident kit”)!

 - A large, disposable changing pad to stand on while you are changing them.
 This helps mom get them out of their wet clothes and into dry ones without having the added worry of dirty bathroom floors.
 I love these large ones from Babies R Us and use them for everything.
 They are big enough to fit the whole baby on too while they’re still in diapers (I’m never sure which side it suppose to be under the pad- their butt or their clean heads?!).

 - A sample or travel size bar of soap.
 You could also use baby wash.
 This is just a small thing to help you get them cleaner than just having to use a baby wipe.
 Your toddler (and you) might feel more comfortable knowing they are clean and not just wiped off, especially if you have a long day ahead.

-- A small rag (see above).
-These are fairly inexpensive so you could chose to throw it away or take it home and wash it with their soiled clothing.
+- A small rag (see pic).
+These are fairly inexpensive so you could choose to throw it away or take it home and wash it with their soiled clothing.

 - A spare pair of underpants (of course).
 This assumes you are keeping a change of clothes in the diaper bag but good idea to add a pair of clean pants to this kit if you don’t carry a diaper bag.
 I love the thicker training pants for potty training!
 They tend to absorb much more and might not leak through to clothes.

 - A disposable diaper sack for items that need to be tossed.
 I also carry a wet-dry bag in my diaper bag and I love it!
 It comes in super handy for storing wet items until I can get them into the wash.
-It is water proof on the inside (so no leaks) and there is a pocket in front too keep clean clothes.
+It is waterproof on the inside (so no leaks) and there is a pocket in front to keep clean clothes.
 It has really been a lifesaver at times!